-Ethics 2012
+Ethics 2013

-I. Competence, Dilligence, Communications, Fees, Confidentiality
+I. Competence, Diligence, Communications, Fees, Confidentiality

 This CLE covers the Rules of Professional Conduct as adopted in Minnesota.
 Most states have adopted rules that are substantially similar.
 Therefore, this course gives a good refresher for attorneys in other states.
+During the program, we'll cover some of the differences in the rules adopted in neighboring states.
 Of course, especially in other states, lawyers should consult the actual rules as adopted in the particular state, since most states have made at least some modifications to the ABA model rules upon which they are based.

-In these materials, a reference to "Rule " is a reference to the Minnesota Rules of Professional Conduct.
+In these materials, a reference to "Rule \\\" is a reference to the Minnesota Rules of Professional Conduct.
 The full rules are available online, in a volume of the Minnesota Statutes, and in the state rules of court pamphlet.